EU Cloud Code of Conduct

 The EU Cloud Code of Conduct (abbr.
 "EU Cloud CoC" also known by its extended title "EU Data Protection Code of Conduct for Cloud Service Providers") is a transnational Code of Conduct pursuant Article 40 of the European General Data Protection Regulation (GDPR).

 The code defines clear requirements for cloud service providers (CSPs) to implement Article 28 GDPR and all its related articles, which covers the processing activities of every type of personal data.

-Encompassing all cloud service layers (including but not limited to IaaS, PaaS, and SaaS), the code allows cloud service providers to demonstrate GDPR compliance in their role as processors, which is overseen by an accredited monitoring body, as required by Article 41 GDPR.
+Encompassing all cloud service layers (including but not limited to IaaS, PaaS, and SaaS), the Code provides a sector-specific framework for cloud service providers acting as processors.
+Under Article 28(5) GDPR, adherence to an approved code of conduct may be used as an element to demonstrate the "sufficient guarantees" required of processors.
+Compliance with the Code is overseen by an accredited monitoring body under Article 41 GDPR.

 History

 The work on the code started in 2012 when former vice president of the European Commission, Neelie Kroes, launched the European Cloud Strategy.
 In that context, a dedicated working group was created with the task to draft a cloud code of conduct under the Data Protection Directive.

 One of the primary goals of drafting such code was to increase trust and amplify the adoption of cloud computing across the European Union.
 The first draft produced by the working group was submitted to its first assessment in January 2015, which was then performed by the Article 29 Working Party.

 With the introduction of the GDPR, the code had to be adapted accordingly and by 2017, the European Commission fully handed over the project to the industry.

 Still in 2017, six companies coming from that working group (Alibaba Cloud, Fabasoft, IBM, Oracle, Salesforce and SAP) founded the EU Cloud CoC General Assembly and assigned SCOPE Europe as its monitoring body and secretariat.

 After several exchanges with supervisory authorities and related revisions, the final version of the EU Cloud CoC was submitted to the Belgian Data Protection Authority for approval in 2019.
 According to the timestamps of the code versions published on the initiative's website, the code evolved further after submission and until its approval in May 2021.
 Such continued development of codes of conduct is expected, following the European Data Protection Board's Guidelines 1/2019 on codes of conduct and monitoring bodies under Regulation 2016/679.

 The code has been approved by the Belgian Data Protection Authority as of May 20, 2021, following a positive opinion issued by the European Data Protection Board.

+A second transnational GDPR code for the cloud sector, the CISPE Data Protection Code of Conduct, was approved the 3rd June 2021.